 - 3. If I want to get started with OKRs right away, what should I do? (first timers)

-- 4. How to get the team on board?
+- 4. How do I get the team on board with OKRs?

-- 5. Should I set OKRs from top to bottom or vice a versa?
+- 5. Should I set OKRs from top to bottom or vice versa?